-The Bureau established a college CO-OP program to attract and train science, geology, and engineering students in petroleum assessment and cleanup.
-These students are encouraged to move into an environmental science career once they graduate.
+The Bureau established a college Co-Op program to attract and train science, geology, and engineering students in petroleum assessment and cleanup.
+These students are encouraged to move into an environmental science or engineering career once they graduate.
+Currently, several Co-Op students are employed either in the Bureau or the petroleum cleanup industry.